asaikali/spring-ai-zero-to-hero/README.md

     * [Eclipse Spring Tool Suite](https://spring.io/tools)

 ### Http Client
-*  Command line http client  [httpie](https://httpie.
-  io/) is recommend, the instructions use it, if you don't have it please install it.
+*  Command line http client  [httpie](https://httpie.io/) is recommended, the instructions use it, if you don't have it please install it.
 If you are handy with [curl](https://curl.se/) you can use that too.

 ### Containerization tools
 * [Docker](https://www.docker.com/products/docker-desktop) so we can use test containers & for local dependencies